Night Wire ™ Tremolo by EarthQuaker Devices ™

 Here is a link to download a free copy of the Night Wire ™ Manual

 My own experience of using the pedal tells me there is no loss of low-end, and no need for a clean blend.

 Please use headphones or ‘real’ speakers.
 You can’t judge low-end sound on laptop, tablet or phone speakers!

-I recorded the sound clips at home with the following set up: –
+The sound clips were recorded at home with the following set up: –

 - Bass ~ Jaydee Supernatural Series 2 four-string (Active)